High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Introduction

 \section{Introduction}

-In this paper, we analyze a line-search method when applied to the problem of minimizing an unconstrained, differentiable, possibly non-convex function $\phi: \R^n \to \R$.
-The goal is to find a $\varepsilon$-stationary point for $\phi$; that is, a point $x$ with $\norm{\nabla \phi(x)} \leq \varepsilon$.
+In this paper, we analyze a {\em step search} method for minimization of an unconstrained, differentiable, possibly non-convex function $\phi: \R^n \to \R$.
 We make the standard assumption that $\nabla \phi$ is $L$-Lipschitz, but the knowledge of $L$ is not assumed by the algorithm.
 We consider a setting where neither the function value $\phi(x)$ nor the gradient $\nabla \phi(x)$ are directly computable.
-Instead, the algorithm is given black-box access to the following probabilistic oracles: \begin{itemize} \item {\bf Probabilistic zeroth order oracle.} Given a point $x$, the oracle computes $f(x,\xi)$, a (random) estimate of the function value $\phi(x)$. $\xi$ is a random variable (whose distribution may depend on $x$), with probability space $(\Omega, \mathcal{F}_{\Omega}, P)$.
-We assume the absolute value of the estimation error $e(x)=|f(x,\xi(x))-\phi(x)|$ (we omit the dependence on $\xi$ for brevity) to be a ``one-sided" sub-exponential-like random variable\footnote{This is a weaker requirement than assuming $e(x)$ to be sub-exponential, as one only needs to guard against the possibility of the error $e(x)$ being too large. } with parameters $(\nu,b)$, whose mean is bounded by some constant $\epsilon_f>0$.
+Instead, the algorithm is given black-box access to the following probabilistic oracles: \begin{itemize} \item {\bf Stochastic zeroth-order oracle (SZO($\epsilon_f, \nu, b$))} Given a point $x$, the oracle computes $f(x,\xi)$, a (random) estimate of the function value $\phi(x)$. $\xi$ is a random variable (whose distribution may depend on $x$), with probability space $(\Omega, \mathcal{F}_{\Omega}, P)$.
+We assume the absolute value of the estimation error $e(x)=|f(x,\xi(x))-\phi(x)|$ (we omit the dependence on $\xi$ for brevity) to be a ``one-sided" subexponential-like random variable\footnote{This is a weaker requirement than assuming $e(x)$ to be subexponential and is sufficient for our purposes. } with parameters $(\nu,b)$, whose mean is bounded by some constant $\epsilon_f>0$.
 Specifically,